geekswagg/univention-corporate-server/doc/changelog/index.rst

 ========

-* When checking for password expiry the :program:`OpenLDAP` overlay module ``shdowbind`` looks at the LDAP attribute ``shadowMax``, which is stored at the accounts.
-It treated a value of 0 specially as "no expiry check needed".
-We improved input value validation for that, because a value of 0 was consider invalid before.
+* When checking for password expiry the :program:`OpenLDAP` overlay module ``shdowbind`` looks at the LDAP attribute ``shadowMax``, which is stored at the user accounts.
+It treated a value of ``0`` specially as *"no expiry check needed"*.
+  Univention improved input value validation, because a value of ``0`` was consider invalid before.
-  This update changes that and it treats it just as a normal value.
+  This update changes that and it treats it as a normal value.
 This change became necessary to make the handling of password expiry more consistent on the day of expiry between ``pam_unix``, :program:`OpenLDAP` and :program:`Kerberos` (:uv:bug:`58048`).